laneboysrc/hk310-expansion/hk310-info.rst

 Unfortunately neither checksum are verified at the receiving end.
-Sending bogus values still makes the system work fine :(
+Sending bogus values has no impact on the operation of the system :(